 Defending Human Rights in Turkey: Cihangir Öz

-Cihangir Öz is an LGBTI+ rights defender, who has defended rights for all in Turkish society.
+Cihangir Öz is an LGBTI+ rights defender, who has defended rights for all in Turkey.
 An active member of the LGBTI+ rights community in Ankara and throughout Turkey, Öz has remained steadfast in fighting for what they* believe in despite the often dangerous situation in the country where LGBTI+ activities are surveilled and staunchly suppressed.
-Sustained attention and a proactive strategy by the EU and its Member States is needed to defend Cihangir Öz and other human rights defenders in Turkey from further criminalization and reprisals for their work.
+Sustained attention and a proactive strategy by the EU and its Member States is needed to defend Cihangir Öz and other human rights defenders in Turkey from further criminalisation and reprisals for their work.

 The portrayal of Öz’s situation is a continuation of the series, “Defending Human Rights in Turkey: Stories that Need to Be Heard,” told by Tan Tunali, with illustrations by Marco Lambooij.